railwayapp/docs/src/docs/deploy/config-as-code.md

 - `NIXPACKS`
 - `DOCKERFILE`

 Note: Railway will always build with a Dockerfile if it finds one.
-To build with nixpacks, you can remove or rename the Dockerfile..
+To build with Nixpacks, you can remove or rename the Dockerfile..

 ### [Watch Patterns](/deploy/builds#watch-paths)